Challenges in a Bioinformatics Open-Source Era

 Porting a public or private pipeline in Deploit becomes as easy as providing and URL (copy-pasting) from GitHub, BitBucket or DockerHub.

-Accessing desired data can be achieved by either a simple upload of the data or a synchronization with private or public cloud storage.
+Accessing desired data can be achieved by either a simple upload of the data or a synchronisation with private or public cloud storage.
 Deploit employs an intelligent virtual filesystem that allows the data to be linked but never moved or copied to the user’s cloud storage.
 It also prevents duplications of the data that already live within the user’s cloud storage.
 This minimises cost and data accessibility and management time.

 Let’s have a concrete look on how it works through an example: running an open-source variant caller on an open source dataset over cloud in a scalable and reproducible manner.